Farlezz/amt_extended/README.md

 Things that weren't in the original:

 - **Curved Loop Mode** - New "Twist Rotation" controls for making banked loops and curved tracks
-- **Preview Limits** - Shows a warning when you're generating >500 objects, with a "Show All" button if you really want to see them
-- **Workflow Highlighting** - UI changes color to show what mode you're in
-- **Version Number** - Shows in the bottom-left corner
 - **Bug Fixes** - Fixed some preview/generation mismatch issues

 ### Everything Else Still Works